miradontsoa/scrollreveal-anim/README.md

 ```
 ## Usage

-In your HTML file, just add the following classes :
+In your HTML file, just add on of the following classes to an element :

-- `sr-up-td1` to `sr-up-td4` Fade in up animation, with 100ms to 400ms reveal time delay
+- `sr-up-td1` to `sr-up-td4` Fade in up animation
+- `sr-down-td1` to `sr-down-td4` Fade in down animation
+- `sr-zoomin-td1` to `sr-zoomin-td4` Fade in down animation

+`XX-td1` means 100ms reveal time delay and `XX-td4` equals to 400ms reveal time delay